 If you’ve done your market research, you should have a pretty solid idea of your target audience – however, you can, and should, do much more to ensure you truly understand your audience and what makes them tick.

 Building a crystal-clear picture of your typical customer is key to devising a strategy that works.
-This is an article I wrote last year that lists 150 questions you should ask when building buyer personas.
+This is an article I earlier this year that lists the recipe for building buyer personas that work.

-Learn to use Google Analytics in order to understand how your audience is engaging with you and how you should adjust your strategy in line with this.
+One effective way to build unique experiences for your customers is by using predictive analytics.
+Using critical consumer data can help you understand how your audience is engaging with you and how you should adjust your strategy in line with this.

 The best-performing marketers set tangible, achievable goals for themselves and their campaigns.
 They do this because goals help them (and their team) focus their efforts, understand what they’re trying to achieve, and measure their results.